leishman/kraken_ruby/README.md

 # KrakenRuby

+### IMPORTANT

+This gem is currently built to only query data.
+There is an experimental ```add_order``` trading method that can be used at **your own risk**.
+Please thoroughly vet everything in the code for yourself before using this gem to buy, sell, or move any of your assets.

+PLEASE submit an issue or pull request if you notice any bugs, security holes, or potential improvements.

+### Description

 This gem is a wrapper for the [Kraken Digital Asset Trading Platform](https://www.kraken.com).

-The current version (0.1.0) can only be used for querying public market information.
-The next version of the gem will allow for access to private account information.
+The current version (0.2.0) can only be used to query public and private market data.
+Private data requires use of your account API keys.

 Below are the instructions for installing and using the gem.